meng2468/AIOps-Challenge/vm/README.md

 # Base File Instances for VM
 ## Idea
-- Make any changes to vm files here
+- 'make' to copy files over to vm
-- SCP into vm then run
+- run log_loader.py in vm to start saving the kafka data

-VM IP: 49.232.82.108
+VM IP: 49.232.82.102